Managing I/O on TACC Resources

 open" or "

-stat" on all nodes of one running job.
+stat" function calls on all compute nodes involved in a running job.

 set_io_param_batchfor multiple node jobs

 $WORK file system.
-This instructs the system to modulate your job's I/O activity in a way that reduces the impact on the designated file system.
+These functions instruct the system to modulate your job's I/O activity to reduce the impact on the designated file system.
+Note: these indices are subject to change.
+See each command's help option to ensure correct parameters:

 Limit the number of "